michele1783/ADM-HW5/README.md

 - `graphs_functions.py` is a python file where we have written the classes to implement our Graph.
 - `functionality_1.py` is python file where there are the functions needed to implement the first functionality.
 - `functionality_2.py` is python file where there are the functions needed to implement the second functionality.
-- `functionality_3.py` is python file where there are the functions needed to implement the third functionality.
+- `functionality_3.py` is python file where there is the function needed to implement the third functionality.
+- `app_function.py` is python file where there are the functions needed to implement the menu of our system.
+- `algoquest.py` is python file where there is the function needed to implement the algorithmic question.